Bryanblount07/osticket-prereqs/README.md

 <img src="https://i.imgur.com/xdzcqgB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Open your file explorer, go to your C: Drive, inetpub, wwwroot, include & find file ost-sampleconfig.php & change to ost-config.php.
 Then right click on that same file and go to properties, security, advance then disable inheritence.
 Click remove all inherited permissions from this project.
 Then click add permissions, click select principal. type everyone and click check names.
-Then give everyone full control.
+Then give everyone full control. click ok, apply & then ok.
 </p>
 <br />